vincentkoc/prjury/README.md

 - `post-review: "false"` lets you dry-run and only archive `outputs/report.*`.
 - Tune `max-comments` to control noise; severity order: blocker > major > minor > nit.
 - If you want to use non-OpenAI providers, set `openai-base-url` and ensure the provider follows the OpenAI-compatible chat completions API.
-- All upstream calls (Codex/OpenAI, Gemini, Cursor) use the caller’s secrets/credits; prjury does not proxy or host anything.
+- All upstream calls (Codex/OpenAI, Gemini, Greptile, Cursor) use the caller’s secrets/credits; prjury does not proxy or host anything.
 - The unified output includes tool labels per finding and a Disagreements section when tools diverge on severity at the same location.

 Development status